Longitudinal Analysis

 The pioneer phase

 Lasting roughly five to eight years from first significant tech venture activity, establishes the foundations on which everything else is built: a small number of ventures constructing foundational infrastructure, a tight informal network of founders and early investors, minimal external capital, heavy reliance on diaspora founders and returnees, and almost no formal ecosystem support.
 Kenya experienced this roughly between 2007 and 2015.
 Rwanda approximately from 2010 to 2017.
 Ethiopia from approximately 2015 to 2021.
-The pioneer phase is underappreciated in ecosystem development literature because it produces few visible outputs.
+The pioneer phase is underappreciated in ecosystem development literature because it produces few visible outputs - Brown and Mason's embryonic-ecosystem typology captures part of this but understates the institutional-infrastructure-building work that distinguishes durable pioneer phases from those that fail to transition.
+The substantive treatment of why diaspora founders and returnees are particularly consequential at this phase - anchored in Saxenian's The New Argonauts on cross-regional entrepreneurial networks - sits in Ecosystem Characteristics.
 It is in this phase that the most consequential ecosystem characteristics are established - the culture of experimentation, the norms around collaboration and knowledge sharing, and the foundational infrastructure on which activation depends.

 The activation phase